GrantLudwig/Machina-Mache/README.md

 ## Findings from User Evaluations

-When teating our app prototype on a user we had them attempt to fulfill a request as a brand new user.
+When testing our app prototype on a user we had them attempt to fulfill a request as a brand new user.
 One major point from users was the lack of confirmation.
 The two points where this was requested was when they were ready to send photos and once they had sent photos, a confirmation that their upload was successful photos had been sent.
 Users were also confused why they had to take pictures first instead of being able to select elgible photos from thier camera roll.

 Commentary on our desktop site was largely concerned with how cluttered our information appeared on the small paper sheets.
 We all felt that when viewed on an actual computer screen, the information would be readable and accessible by all, therefore we did not make too many changes based on comments recieved on our webpage.